Sacramento Choral Society and Orchestra

 - Space: Office or Other - Storage Space to house SCSO's Music Library and materials.

-'The SCSO has two fundraisers each year.
+'The SCSO has one chorus-generated fundraiser each year.
 A large portion of our budget in the second half of the season is from the Singathon, where chorus members sing at a local mall to fulfill pledges of financial support.
-In recent years, the Singathon has netted $35,000.
-Our end-of-the year party, in which we celebrate the season just concluded and eagerly await the announcement of the repertoire for the coming season, is growing in importance.
-Our current goal of $10,000 will likely grow with the large, elegant venue we recently booked.
+In recent years, the Singathon has netted $50,000.
 The group also holds an annual Summer Sing at St. John's Lutheran Church in August.
 This is an opportunity for chorus members and the public to come together to briefly rehearse a choral work with soloists and organ, and then present an 'instant concert.'
 This is a low-cost event that builds excitement for the coming season and feeds the summer hunger for singing.
 The SCSO recently commissioned two new works.
 Festival Magnificat by Randol Alan Bass, for chorus, children's chorus, and orchestra, received its world premiere in December 2012.
 In May 2013, the group presented Kontakion by Canadian composer Rupert Lang, featuring an orchestral arrangement commissioned by the SCSO.
 Chorus members donated the funds to pay for these new works.
 The organization frequently provides holiday music in malls, at hospitals, community events, and for popular shows visiting Sacramento such as Barry Manilow, Sarah Brightman, the Boston Pops, Kenny Rogers, and Susan Boyle.
 The SCSO headlined 'Celebrate America' with the Sacramento River Cats in 2006, and participated in the inaugurations of two governors.'

 James McCormick, SCSO Board President